Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

 is \ now replaced by

-Evidently, in view of results of Section III, the above results can be used for Einsteinian equations of motion written in Newtonian form so that everything in this subsection can be implemented for Einsteinian equations as well.
-With such information at our hands, we would like to discuss the extent to which symmetries of our (empty) space-time affect dynamics of particles "living" in it.
+Thus the time changes just described are consistent with both classical and quantum cases.
+But the time changes in classical mechanics case are equivalent to switching from Lagrangian to Einsteinian mechanics.
+Accordingly, equation (46) should describe quantum effects at the level of Einsteinian mechanics.
+This topic will be discussed further in this section when we \ describe Bertrand's space-times.
+With such information at our hands we would like to discuss the extent to which symmetries of our (empty) space-time affect dynamics of particles ``living'' in it.